end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 ## Add your own certificate

-Rename Public key in traefik.crt and private key in traefik.key and copy these file into cu-compose/cu-traefik/certs and restart the stack.
+Rename Public key in traefik.crt and private key in traefik.key and copy these files into cu-compose/cu-traefik/certs and restart the stack.

 # FAQ